yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apip_relnotes/_index.md

 ### Unattended mode installation

 Installing API Portal using unattended mode no longer requires you to know the correct positions of the parameters for the install script to work.
-We now support named parameters, which can be specified by name rather than position.
+Named parameters are now supported, which allows you to specify the parameters by name rather than position.

-We've also improved validation and error messaging for command line errors.
+Validation and error messaging for command line errors were improved.

 ### Home page customization